-But to accomplish any sort of positive change, action is required.
+But to accomplish any sort of positive change, an action is required.
 Successful leaders know that while talking, thinking and planning are important, change does not happen without action.

 2. Leaders have ethical standards and they hold themselves accountable to them.

 Prusak was clear in what he thought about people who would steal from others so blatantly.
 He wasn’t afraid to act on his values and he did so by asking the “suspect” to leave the store.
 Doing so might have violated a company policy.
 It may have exceeded his authority.
-But it fit with his value system so he made his decision and he acted on it.
+But it fits with his value system so he made his decision and he acted on it.
 This takes courage but it also takes self-awareness and unwavering confidence in your own value system.
-I’ve heard it said “character is what we do when no one is looking”.
+I’ve heard it said, “character is what we do when no one is looking”.
 Our values are the foundation that character is built upon.

 3. Leaders put others first.

 Effective leaders know whatever they accomplish, they do it through the work of others.
 Building a team that gets things done requires a lot of different capabilities.
 The most important (in my opinion) of these is to serve others.
 Leadership experts talk about ”servant leadership” as a style of leadership.
 I see serving others as necessary in all forms of leadership.
-What better way is there to build trust and connectedness with others than to put them first?
+What is better way there to build trust and connectedness with others than to put them first?